MariamMohamedEid/DiscountRuleEngine/README.md

 # DiscountRuleEngine

 This Scala project implements a functional rule engine that processes retail transaction data, applies a series of predefined business rules to determine applicable discounts, and calculates the final price for each transaction.
-The program reads transaction records from a CSV file, processes them using a pure functional approach, logs each processed transaction, and writes the final results to a separate CSV file.
+The program reads transaction records from a CSV file, processes them using a pure functional approach, logs each processed transaction, and writes the final results to a databse.

 ## Project Objectives